cdio/caio/doc/devel.md

 <img src="filter.png" width="640"/>

-The resonance value is also translated to a quadratic response Q factor, but it is not mentioned in the documentation how this factor is obtained.
+The resonance value is also translated to a quadratic response Q factor but the documentation does not explain how this factor is obtained.
-The author of reSID v1.0-pre found that this factor can be obtained by applying the following formula:
+The author of reSID found that this factor can be obtained by applying the following formula:

 ```
   Q = 8 / (~res & 15)

 ```
 where `res` is the 4 bits resonance value specified by the user.
-Caio's limits the Q value to a maximum of 8.
+Caio limits the value of Q to a maximum of 8.

 #### Other bugs: